Wilson's disease: Genetics

 The Wilson's disease gene (ATP7B) is on chromosome 13 (13q14.3) and is expressed primarily in the liver, kidney, and placenta.
 The gene codes for a P-type (cation transport enzyme) ATPase that transports copper into bile and incorporates it into ceruloplasmin.
-Mutations can be detected in 90% of cases.
-Most (60%) are homozygous for ATP7B mutations (two abnormal copies), and 30% have only one abnormal copy.
-Ten percent have no detectable mutation.
+Most people who have Wilson's disease – 60% – are homozygous for ATP7B mutations (two abnormal copies), and 30% of them have only one abnormal copy.
+In up to 7% of cases, people with Wilson's disease have no detectable mutations.